Safety & Thermal Management | BESS Guide

 Operators guided

-Ensure SCADA messaging is actionable: what happened, what the system did, and what the operator should do next.
+Ensure SCADA messaging clearly communicates what occurred, how the system responded, and what operator action is required next.

 Common Safety & Thermal Pitfalls

-Frequent issues often appear during commissioning—or worse, after the system is already operating.
-These are the “silent” design gaps that show up under real duty cycles.
+These issues often become visible during commissioning—or after the system has entered operation.
+They are typically the hidden design gaps that emerge under real operating duty cycles.

 Cooling shortfall